jamesgu888/immersethebay/README.md

 - Check that your camera is not being used by another application
 - Try refreshing the page

-**Pose detection not working?**
+**Detection not working?**
 - Ensure good lighting
-- Stand 3-6 feet from camera
-- Make sure your full body is visible in frame
+- For body tracking: Stand 3-6 feet from camera with full body visible
+- For hand tracking: Hold hands in front of camera clearly
+- For face tracking: Face the camera directly

 **Performance issues?**
-- Lower `modelComplexity` to 0 in Camera.tsx:144
+- Lower `modelComplexity` from 2 to 1 or 0 in Camera.tsx:244
+- Disable face refinement by setting `refineFaceLandmarks: false` in Camera.tsx:248
-- Reduce video resolution in Camera.tsx:106
+- Reduce video resolution in Camera.tsx:196

+**Hands not detected?**
+- Make sure hands are visible and not overlapping
+- Try spreading fingers and facing palms toward camera
+- Ensure hands are well-lit

 Ready to build your anatomy augmentation project! 🏥💪